kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ### Provider-specific parameters

-These are the provider-specific provisioning parameters that you can configure:
+These are the provisioning parameters for Azure that you can configure:

 <div tabs name="plans" group="plans">
   <details>